ConnerFisk/Airline-Reservation-System/README.md

 # Airline Reservation System

 ###### About
-A sample Airline Reservation System created with C++.
+A sample Airline Reservation System console application created with C++.

 ###### Features
 In this program, a user can: